Caroline Aaron: Early life

+Education

 Aaron attended American University in Washington, D.C., studying performing arts.
 She studied acting at HB Studio in New York City.

 Career

 Aaron is known for her performances in films like Mike Nichols' Heartburn (1986) and Primary Colors (1998), as well as Woody Allen's Crimes and Misdemeanors (1989), Alice (1990), and Deconstructing Harry (1997), and Nora Ephron's Sleepless in Seattle (1993).
 She also appeared in Tim Burton's Edward Scissorhands (1990) and Stanley Tucci's Big Night (1996).
 She also appeared in 21 Jump Street (2012) and its sequel 22 Jump Street (2014).

 She is also known for her work on television, including guest roles on Wings, Frasier, Curb Your Enthusiasm, Desperate Housewives, Transparent, Madam Secretary, The Good Fight, and Ghosts.

 Her Broadway roles include Relatively Speaking, I Hate Hamlet, Social Security, and The Iceman Cometh.

 She was a regular on the critically acclaimed and Primetime Emmy Award-winning show The Marvelous Mrs. Maisel (2017–2023), with her comic performance of a Jewish mother winning her two consecutive Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Comedy Series alongside the rest of the series' cast.

 Aaron is a guest instructor at HB Studio.